Third Wheel: How Third Parties Can Become Relevant

 This created three major candidates: Roosevelt under the Progressive Party, Taft under the Republican Party, and Woodrow Wilson, the Democratic Party nominee.

 In the end, Woodrow Wilson won with only about 42 percent of the vote because of this split in the Republican Party.
+However, Theodore Roosevelt came in second with about 27 percent of the vote, the most ever for a third-party candidate.

 The second impactful run by a third-party candidate was that of Ross Perot in 1992 and 1996.

+Ross Perot was a businessman who ran as an independent in 1992 and as a third-party candidate in 1996 for the Reform Party he founded.
 In the 1992 presidential election, Perot carried almost 19 percent of the vote, the most since 1912.
 At one point, he led Bill Clinton and George H.W.
 Bush in the polls and participated in all three presidential debates.

-He tried again in 1996 but only got over 8 percent of the vote.
+Despite this, however, he ultimately finished third behind Clinton and Bush.
+However, he tried again in 1996, but only got over 8 percent of the vote.

 So, what does all this mean for a current third-party or third-party candidate?